 Plant Adaptations in the Tropical Savannah

-Plant Adaptations in the Tropical Savannah.
 Tropical savannas present plants with dry soil, periodic fires and threats from herbivores.
-Plants that commonly...
+Plants that commonly grow in tropical savannas have made...